 Have you always wanted to pursue the kind of career you have embarked on?
 If so, when and how did you realise?

 Yes - I always wanted to be at the forefront of leading Australia’s engagement with Asia.
-This dawned on me very strongly during my time in the US as an MBA student at M.I.T.
 Australia's engagement with Asia is integral to its long-term national prosperity and needs national leadership.
 It is a great privilege to lead this engagement for the country through Asialink Business.
 Asialink Business was established with support from the Australian Government to help create an Asia capable workforce in Australia and drive our competitiveness, productivity and national economic prosperity.

 What advice would you give graduates wanting to pursue a similar profession?